NASHVILLE, Tenn. -- Grant Williams had the game of his life and the best free throw shooting performance by a college player in six decades.

 Nesmith hit back-to-back 3s to tie it at 55 with 11:16 left, and the Commodores took their first lead since late in the second half at 56-55 on a free throw by Lee midway through the half.
 Nesmith hit another 3 with 6:06 left to put Vandy up 64-61, and a 3 by Lee gave the Commodores their biggest lead at 70-65 with 3:47 remaining to set up the thrilling finish.

 Nesmith had a career-high 24 points, Lee added 21, Matt Ryan 12 and Simisola Shittu 10.

 The Vols missed a couple of chances in the final seconds before taking a 38-37 lead into halftime.
 They never led by more than six in the second half.

 Tennessee: The Vols have their longest winning streak in nearly a century — they opened the 1922-23 season by winning their first 14 games.
 The defending co-SEC regular-season champs have won 10 straight league games in regular-season play.

 Vanderbilt: The Commodores' worst start to SEC play now is six straight losses, but this has to be a strong confidence booster for a group that has led in all but one of those games.

 THE RECORD BOOK

-Williams had the best scoring performance for Tennessee since Allan Houston had 43 points against LSU on Feb.
+Williams posted the best scoring performance for Tennessee since Allan Houston also had 43 points against LSU on Feb.
 10, 1990, and it was tied for fifth in school history.
 It was the most points allowed by Vanderbilt to one player since Jan.
 3, 2007, when Morris Almond scored 44 for Rice.

 Tennessee: Hosts West Virginia on Saturday.